Needing something delicious to serve on your table super FAST?

 Please Pin this Vertical Image ~~ We Appreciate The Love!

 The perfect comfort soup recipe of humble pasta and beans with all of the secrets of authentic Italian family recipes!
 No recipe ‘out there’ can stack up next to this recipe in terms of deliciousness!
 Trust me on this! ~ ~ this is the REAL DEAL from Modena, Italy!
-Warm up with this vegetarian minestrone soup! classic soup recipe is so easy to make and tastes amazing.
+Warm up with this vegetarian minestrone soup!
+A classic soup that is so easy to make and tastes amazing.
 Recipe yields approximately 8 bowls of soup.

 - 4 Tbsp. olive oil